GeekHaven/GeektoberFest-AI/Movie Recommender System/README.md

 ## General Advice

 1. Use Python as the programming language (if you really                                want to use another one, ask us first).
+File extension should be '.py'.
 2. You can use whatever libraries you want.
 3. Create a sub-folder named 'YOUR_ROLL_NO' in this directory     and add any and all code in that sub-folder.
 4. Do not copy someone else's code.